n8n-io/n8n-docs/docs/integrations/builtin/app-nodes/n8n-nodes-base.slack.md

+---
+title: Slack node - n8n Documentation
+description: Documentation for the Slack node in n8n, a workflow automation platform.
+Includes details of operations and configuration, and links to examples and credentials information.
+---

 # Slack

 [Slack](https://slack.com) is a business communication platform offering many IRC-style features, including persistent chat rooms (channels), private groups, and direct messaging.